puppetlabs/pcp-specifications/pxp/actions.md

 Actions
 ===

-Within the Puppet Execution Protocol layer, controllers invoke agent capabilities by requesting *actions*.
+Within the PCP Execution Protocol layer, controllers invoke agent capabilities by requesting *actions*.
 This is done by sending *request* messages to one or more agents.
 Such messages specify the action name, module and input parameters.